microsoftgraph/msgraph-sdk-powershell/src/Identity.DirectoryManagement/v1.0/docs/Update-MgOrganization.md

 # Update-MgOrganization

 ## SYNOPSIS
-Update the properties of a organization object.
+Update the properties of the currently authenticated organization.
+In this case, organization is defined as a collection of exactly one record, and so its ID must be specified in the request.
+The ID is also known as the tenantId of the organization.
+This API is available in the following national cloud deployments.

 ## SYNTAX